fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-f/README.md

 	- Either run it in your IDE
 	- Via command line, run it with `mvn clean javafx:run`.

-You can build your project with maven with
+You can build the project with maven using following command

 ```
 mvn clean package